Anthony Rizzo Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.64 team ERA ranks 24th across all league pitching staffs.
+- The Red Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).

-- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (84 total, 1.3 per game).
+- Red Sox pitchers combine to allow 84 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- His most recent time out was on Monday against the Tampa Bay Rays, when the righty tossed six innings, surrendering three earned runs while allowing six hits.
+- The right-hander's most recent appearance came on Saturday against the New York Yankees, when he tossed six innings, surrendering two earned runs while giving up three hits.

-- The 24-year-old has put up a 3.97 ERA and 9.1 strikeouts per nine innings across nine games this season, while giving up a batting average of .275 to his opponents.
+- The 26-year-old has a 5.23 ERA and 8.8 strikeouts per nine innings in 12 games this season, while allowing a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.